koengr/QCforBusiness/backups/_essentials/applications-overview.md

 {: .no_toc }

-The security of today’s internet communication relies heavily on a cryptographic protocol invented by Rivest, Shamit and Adleman ([RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem))) in the late 70s.
+The security of today’s internet communication relies heavily on a cryptographic protocol invented by Rivest, Shamir and Adleman ([RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem))) in the late 70s.
 The protocol helps distribute secret encryption keys (so that nobody else can read messages in transit) and guarantees the origin of